Making a budget you can actually stick to

 Why it makes sense to start on paper

 There are all sorts of apps for budgeting, and I’ve tried them all.
-It makes sense to begin your budget on paper as when we write something out by hand – there is something in our brain that makes it stickier.
-We pay more attention and are able to remember more when we have taken the time to write it out by hand.
+It makes sense to begin your budget on paper, as when we write something out by hand, something in our brain makes it stickier.
+We pay more attention and can remember more when we have taken the time to write it out by hand.

 So yes, you can download your digital transaction records from your bank or credit card.
-But I strongly urge you to take just a few minutes a day at the end of the day – and write down anything you spent that day, as well as assign it to one of your categories.
+But I strongly urge you to take just a few minutes a day at the end of the day – and write down anything you spent that day and assign it to one of your categories.

-Close Out Your Budget and Calculate Category Spend
+Close Out Your Budget and Calculate the Category Spends

 OK!
-You have diligently tracked all your spending and you have reached the end of your first budgeting month.
+You have diligently tracked all your spending and reached the end of your first budgeting month.

-To close out your budget you are going to compare what you budgeted with what you spent.
-Add up all the spending by category for the month.
+To close out your budget, you will compare your budget with what you spent.
+Add up all the spending by category for the month and compare your bank statements to your budget.

-The Budget sheet in the Canadian Budget Planner has a column included for you to add up what was spent and compare it to what was budgeted.
+The Canadian Budget Planner’s budget sheet includes a column for you to add up what was spent and compare it to what was budgeted.

-Each month you should be looking back on what happened in the previous month and how you did compared with how you planned out your spending.
+Each month, you should reflect on what happened in the previous month compared with how you planned out your spending.

 A budget should never be static.
-It should be adjustable and change based on your experiences, and as you improve your relationship to your money.
+It should be adjustable and change based on your experiences and as you improve your relationship with your money.

-After you reviewed your performance, you are ready to set your budget for the next period and start again.
+After you review your performance, you are ready to start making a budget for the next period and start again.

-If you went over budget, its not a failure, its a learning opportunity.
-So don’t let any small hiccups along the way derail your process.
+Suppose you went over budget; it’s not a failure; view it as a learning opportunity.
+Don’t let any small hiccups along the way derail your process.
+Making a budget is a trial-and-error process.
+It should be iterative and change from time to time.

 If this post has been helpful, please share it with a friend who would benefit from reading it!

-Remember to sign up to our newsletter below or download your Free Financial Goal Planner to get started!
+Remember to download your Free Financial Goal Planner to help you get started!
+I know this is a lot, but don’t get discouraged.
+You got this!